 Origin

-Hebrew origin, from the name רָחֵל (Rachel), meaning 'ewe' or 'female sheep'.
-The name appears in the Bible as the beloved wife of Jacob and mother of Joseph and Benjamin.
-In Christian and Jewish traditions, Rachel is revered as a symbol of longing and maternal love.
-In Australia, the name was popularised by early European settlers and has been consistently used through generations.
+Hebrew origin, from רָחֵל (Rāḥel), meaning 'ewe' or 'lamb'.
+The name appears in the Bible as the wife of Jacob and the mother of Joseph and Benjamin.
+In Australian history, the name has been familiar through biblical references and Christian communities, though it is not specifically indigenous to Aboriginal or Māori languages.

 Meaning